-VMware's New Licensing Fees are Going to Hurt 64-core EPYC
+VMware's New Licensing Fees are Going to Hurt AMD's 64-core EPYC Rome

 With up to 64 cores and 128 threads crammed into a single socket, AMD's Rome offers not only a new level of performance density, but also gave customers more value from their virtualization licensing fees.

 Unfortunately, that trend changes today with VMware's announcement that it will now charge for two licenses for any CPU that has more than 32 cores.
 That effectively doubles the price of VMware licenses for AMD's 48- and 64-core models.
-The change applies to both single- and dual-socket servers, so a dual-socket EPYC system will now require four licenses, instead to two.
+The change applies to both single- and dual-socket servers, so a dual-socket EPYC system with 48- or 64-core chips will now require four licenses, instead to two.

-"For the few customers who are currently deploying our software on CPUs with more than 32 cores, or for those that are in the process of purchasing physical servers with more than 32 cores per CPU, we are providing a grace period after the licensing metric change goes into effect on April 2, 2020.
-Any customer who purchases VMware software licenses, for deployment on a physical server with more than 32-cores per CPU, prior to April 30, 2020 will be eligible for additional free per-CPU licenses to cover the CPUs on that server." - VMware statement.
+"Today we announced an important update to our per-CPU pricing model, reflecting our commitment to continue meeting our customers’ needs in an evolving industry landscape.
+This new pricing model will give our customers greater choice and allow us to better serve them.
+While we will still be using a per-CPU approach, now, for any software offering that we license on a per-CPU basis, we will require one license for up to 32 physical cores.
+If a CPU has more than 32 cores, additional CPU licenses will be required. " - VMware statement.

 The impact to data center operators with 48-core (and beyond) AMD chips will be felt immediately, but Intel customers will emerge unscathed.
 At least for now.
 Intel's top-end general-purpose server chips currently tap out at 28 cores per socket, and while the company does have its 48-core Cascade Lake-AP models on offer, those chips don't seem to have gained much traction outside of specialized applications, so the impact will be slight on the broader market.